rohitaragde/Azure-Olympic-Data-Engineering-Pipeline/README.md

 6. **Data Transformation (Azure Databricks)**: Data is transformed using Azure Databricks, where various operations are applied to clean and structure the data.
 7. **Transformed Data Storage (Azure Data Lake Gen2)**: The transformed data is then stored back in Azure Data Lake Gen2 for further analysis.
 8. **Analytics (Azure Synapse Analytics)**: The data is analyzed using Azure Synapse Analytics to generate insights.
-9. **Visualization (Power BI and Tableau)**: The final insights are visualized using Power BI and Tableau for better representation and decision-making.

 ## Technologies Used
 - Microsoft Azure
 - Python
 - SQL
-- Power BI
 - Azure Data Factory
 - Azure Databricks
 - Azure Synapse Analytics